-The CCS provides information to each participant, his or her authorized representative, his or her family members, and other identified planning team members regarding available waiver-Waiver-program-services, service delivery models (i.e. Self-Directed Service and Traditional Service Delivery Model), and qualified providers and availability of service providers on an ongoing basis.
-The CCS assists the participant with coordinating and integrating the delivery of supports based on the participant's needs, goals, and preferences.
+The CCS provides information to each participant, their legal guardian or their designated authorized representative, their family members, and other identified planning team members regarding available Waiver program services, service delivery models (i.e., Self-Directed Service and Traditional Service Delivery Model), and qualified providers and availability of service providers on an ongoing basis.
+The CCS assists the participant with coordinating and integrating the delivery of supports based on the participant's needs, outcomes, and preferences.